JOIN US FOR OUR THIRD ANNUAL SUMMIT

 Word Recognition: Consensus and Critique

-Description: Although the development of word recognition is seen as the component where the science of reading has reached the most consensus, educators and other stakeholders often have incomplete knowledge that impacts their understanding of how to most effectively put it into practice.
-Panelists will discuss the main scientific findings on word recognition–our internal lexical representations in memory–as a common denominator that drives both reading and spelling words.
-They will clarify nuances within differences of opinion that have contributed to confusion in implementation.
+Scientific research on word recognition has resulted in a lot of consensus among researchers and experts.
+Yet educators and other stakeholders often have incomplete knowledge of this component and how to effectively translate the research results into their classroom practice.
+Panelists will discuss the main scientific findings on word recognition—our internal lexical representations in memory—as a common denominator that drives both the reading and spelling of words.
+They will also clarify nuances of opinions that have contributed to confusion in implementation.

 Panel Four